A society inclusive of people with mental illness that empowers them to live independent, healthy, and sustainable lives.

 Recreation, Employment, Education, Housing.

 Capital Mental Health Association offers a variety of programs and opportunities for adults aged 18 and above who are experiencing a mental illness.
 Our services are designed to promote hope and recovery and offer people experiencing a mental illness the supports needed to achieve success in their life.
 At CMHA each person is treated as an individual, and we listen to your choices and encourage you to take risks.
-We have a variety of recreation and wellness programs for different ages, abilities and mental health concerns, a Supported Employment Program and an Education coach.
-Along with our programs we offer subsidized housing that includes four apartment buildings and one long term care facility.
+We have a variety of recreation and wellness programs for different ages, abilities and mental health concerns, and a Supported Employment and Education Coach Program.
+Along with our programs we offer subsidized housing that includes four apartment buildings and three group homes.
+We also provide mental health support services to over 100 people living in rental suites in the community.

 For more information visit our Programs page.